Last Updated on 10 February 2025

 Town Hall Square

-About halfway through, you arrive in Piazza Municipio, of a disarming beauty.
-In addition to the Cathedral, whose infinite staircase gives it even more majesty and elegance, there are here other splendid Baroque palaces , residence of the nobles of the time such as the Palazzo Ducezio, seat of the Town Hall, and the Palazzo Landolina.
-Curiosity : Just think that the cathedral had partially collapsed in 1996 and after 11 years it was possible to rebuild it brick by brick.
+About halfway there you come to the disarmingly beautiful Piazza Municipio.
+In addition to the Cathedral, whose endless staircase gives it even more majesty and elegance, you will find here other splendid Baroque palaces, the residence of the nobles of the time such as the Ducezio Palace, seat of the Town Hall, and the Landolina Palace.
+Fun fact: Just think that the cathedral had partially collapsed in 1996, and after 11 years it was rebuilt brick by brick.

 May 16th Square